 As you can see above, the people in John Lavorato’s immediate network have a higher closeness centrality than any of our other potential directors.
 It makes sense that equally well-connected department heads and managers would surround the director.

-Lets see if we can make an educated guess on the Director’s name based on the third centrality measure offered in KeyLines…
+Let’s see if we can make an educated guess on the Director’s name based on the third centrality measure supported in the toolkit…

 Betweenness measures how well a node connects separate communities within the network.
 I’d expect to see a higher level of betweenness centrality in a director, as in theory they should have managers from different areas of the business reporting to them and therefore should form a link across different departments.
 Let’s see if any of our prospective directors match this profile: